satwikkansal/wtfpython/README.md

 - This is relevant to [PEP-401](https://www.python.org/dev/peps/pep-0401/) released on April 1, 2009 (now you know, what it means).
 - Quoting from the PEP-401

-  > Recognized that the != inequality operator in Python 3.0 was a horrible, finger pain inducing mistake, the FLUFL reinstates the <> diamond operator as the sole spelling.
+  > Recognized that the != inequality operator in Python 3.0 was a horrible, finger-pain inducing mistake, the FLUFL reinstates the <> diamond operator as the sole spelling.
 - There were more things that Uncle Barry had to share in the PEP; you can read them [here](https://www.python.org/dev/peps/pep-0401/).
-- It works well on interactive environment, but it will raise a `SyntaxError` when you run via python file (see this [issue](https://github.com/satwikkansal/wtfpython/issues/94)).
+- It works well in an interactive environment, but it will raise a `SyntaxError` when you run via python file (see this [issue](https://github.com/satwikkansal/wtfpython/issues/94)).
 However, you can wrap the statement inside an `eval` or `compile` to get it working,
     ```py
     from __future__ import barry_as_FLUFL
     print(eval('"Ruby" <> "Python"'))